silx-kit/silx-training/software_engineering/1_Project/index.rst

 Supporting Python3 is a must have today.

-Look at the download statistics of projects like `WinPython <https://sourceforge.net/projects/winpython/files/>`_: 3600 downloads/week for Python_3.5 vs 1600 for Python_2.7
+Look at the download statistics of projects like `WinPython <https://sourceforge.net/projects/winpython/files/>`_: about 7000 downloads/week for Python_3.x vs 1200 for Python_2.7

 Today, in 2017, one should not start a Python2 (only) project.
 To ensure a smoother transition, and acquire the Python3 requested practices: